simongoricar/euphony/README.md

 If you're on a different platform, copy one from the `data` directory.

 The `configuration.toml` file must be in `./data/configuration.toml` (relative to the binary) or wherever else you prefer with the `--config` option.
-The PowerShell install script places this automatically (you just need to rename and fill out the file), other platforms will require a manual copy.
+The Windows PowerShell install script places this automatically, you just need to rename and fill out the file, but other platforms will require manually copying the file.

-Make sure the file name is named `configuration.toml`, *carefully read* the explanations inside and fill out the contents.
+Make sure the file name is named `configuration.toml`. *Carefully read* the explanations inside and fill out the contents.
-If you're unfamiliar with the format, it's [TOML](https://toml.io/en/).
+The contents of the configuration file are mostly about specifying where ffmpeg is, which files to track, where your libraries reside and what files you want to allow or forbid inside them.

-It is mostly about specifying where ffmpeg is, which files to track, where your libraries reside and what files you want to allow or forbid inside them.
+If you are unfamiliar with the format, see the [TOML](https://toml.io/en/) specification.

 > As an example, let's say I have two separate libraries: a lossy and a lossless one.
 The lossless one has its
 > `allowed_audio_file_extensions` value set to `["flac"]`, as I don't want any other file types inside.
 The lossy one instead
 > has the value `["mp3"]`, because MP3 is my format of choice for lossy audio for now.
 If I were to place a non-FLAC file inside the
 > lossless library, euphony would flag it for me as an error when I ran `euphony validate`.

 Next, **extract the portable copy of ffmpeg** that was mentioned above.
-Again, unless you know how this works, it should be just next to the binary in a folder called `tools`.
-Adapt the `tools.ffmpeg.binary` configuration value in the configuration file to a path to the ffmpeg binary.
+Again, unless you're sure what you're doing, place it just next to the binary in a subfolder called `tools`.
+Adapt the `tools.ffmpeg.binary` configuration field in the configuration file to point to the ffmpeg binary.

-Change any other configuration values you haven't yet, then save. **You're ready!**
+Change any other configuration values you haven't yet, then save. **You're ready to go!**

 ---